Wreckage of U-boat sunken by 'sea monster' found off UK

 "America was furious with the U-boats that indiscriminately targeted passenger liners rather than a legitimate military target."

-Philip Robertson from Historic Scotland told CNN that eventually, Britain's royal navy introduced convoys to guard and protect vessels that were importing goods.
+Philip Robertson from Historic Scotland told CNN that eventually, Britain's Royal Navy introduced convoys to guard and protect vessels that were importing goods.
 This target made it more difficult for U-boats to identify what liners were bringing in goods.

 "That was very influential and resulted in a rapid decrease in German attacks on allied shipping."